Netflix (NASDAQ:NFLX) PT Lowered to $400.00 at Canaccord Genuity Group

-Netflix (NASDAQ:NFLX – Get Rating) had its price objective reduced by equities researchers at Canaccord Genuity Group from $600.00 to $400.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
-The brokerage currently has a “buy” rating on the Internet television network’s stock.
-Canaccord Genuity Group’s price objective suggests a potential upside of 14.74% from the company’s previous close.
+Netflix (NASDAQ:NFLX – Get Rating) had its price objective lowered by analysts at Canaccord Genuity Group from $600.00 to $400.00 in a research note issued on Wednesday, The Fly reports.
+Canaccord Genuity Group’s price objective suggests a potential upside of 81.70% from the company’s current price.

-Several other research analysts have also recently weighed in on NFLX.
-UBS Group cut shares of Netflix from a “buy” rating to a “neutral” rating and set a $355.00 price target on the stock. in a research report on Wednesday.
-Edward Jones upgraded shares of Netflix from a “hold” rating to a “buy” rating in a report on Monday, January 31st.
-Guggenheim reduced their price objective on shares of Netflix to $350.00 in a report on Wednesday.
-KeyCorp reduced their price objective on shares of Netflix from $725.00 to $620.00 and set an “overweight” rating on the stock in a report on Tuesday, January 11th.
-Finally, TheStreet lowered shares of Netflix from a “b” rating to a “c+” rating in a report on Thursday, January 20th.
-Three analysts have rated the stock with a sell rating, twenty-five have given a hold rating and twelve have issued a buy rating to the stock.
-According to MarketBeat.com, Netflix has an average rating of “Hold” and an average price target of $406.75.
+A number of other analysts have also recently commented on NFLX.
+JPMorgan Chase & Co. cut shares of Netflix from an “overweight” rating to a “neutral” rating and lowered their target price for the stock from $605.00 to $300.00 in a research note on Wednesday.
+Macquarie cut shares of Netflix from a “neutral” rating to an “underperform” rating and lowered their target price for the stock from $615.00 to $395.00 in a research note on Friday, January 21st.
+Wolfe Research lowered their target price on shares of Netflix from $694.00 to $497.00 and set an “outperform” rating for the company in a research note on Friday, January 21st.
+Wells Fargo & Company cut shares of Netflix from an “overweight” rating to an “equal weight” rating and set a $300.00 target price for the company. in a research note on Wednesday.
+Finally, Moffett Nathanson decreased their price objective on shares of Netflix from $460.00 to $375.00 and set a “neutral” rating for the company in a research note on Friday, January 21st.
+Three research analysts have rated the stock with a sell rating, twenty-five have issued a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $396.47.

-In other Netflix news, CEO Reed Hastings acquired 46,900 shares of the business’s stock in a transaction on Thursday, January 27th.
-The stock was purchased at an average price of $390.08 per share, for a total transaction of $18,294,752.00.
+In other Netflix news, CEO Reed Hastings purchased 46,900 shares of Netflix stock in a transaction dated Thursday, January 27th.
+The shares were acquired at an average price of $390.08 per share, with a total value of $18,294,752.00.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Corporate insiders own 2.68% of the company’s stock.

-Several hedge funds have recently made changes to their positions in the company.
-Oxinas Partners Wealth Management LLC increased its position in shares of Netflix by 100.9% in the first quarter.
-Oxinas Partners Wealth Management LLC now owns 1,764 shares of the Internet television network’s stock valued at $661,000 after buying an additional 886 shares in the last quarter.
-Profit Investment Management LLC increased its position in shares of Netflix by 74.8% in the first quarter.
-Profit Investment Management LLC now owns 2,528 shares of the Internet television network’s stock valued at $946,000 after buying an additional 1,082 shares in the last quarter.
-Sigma Investment Counselors Inc. increased its position in shares of Netflix by 3.3% in the first quarter.
-Sigma Investment Counselors Inc. now owns 5,406 shares of the Internet television network’s stock valued at $2,025,000 after buying an additional 173 shares in the last quarter.
-BLB&B Advisors LLC boosted its stake in shares of Netflix by 8.8% during the first quarter.
-BLB&B Advisors LLC now owns 620 shares of the Internet television network’s stock valued at $232,000 after acquiring an additional 50 shares during the last quarter.
-Finally, Great Valley Advisor Group Inc. boosted its stake in shares of Netflix by 47.3% during the first quarter.
-Great Valley Advisor Group Inc. now owns 5,453 shares of the Internet television network’s stock valued at $2,263,000 after acquiring an additional 1,752 shares during the last quarter.
-Institutional investors and hedge funds own 81.37% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Baxter Bros Inc. increased its holdings in shares of Netflix by 2,495.0% in the 1st quarter.
+Baxter Bros Inc. now owns 13,624 shares of the Internet television network’s stock valued at $5,103,000 after acquiring an additional 13,099 shares during the period.
+Bay Rivers Group grew its position in Netflix by 3.5% in the 1st quarter.
+Bay Rivers Group now owns 2,423 shares of the Internet television network’s stock valued at $908,000 after buying an additional 81 shares during the last quarter.
+Marcum Wealth LLC grew its position in Netflix by 9.9% in the 1st quarter.
+Marcum Wealth LLC now owns 1,120 shares of the Internet television network’s stock valued at $420,000 after buying an additional 101 shares during the last quarter.
+Koshinski Asset Management Inc. grew its position in Netflix by 52.6% in the 1st quarter.
+Koshinski Asset Management Inc. now owns 4,519 shares of the Internet television network’s stock valued at $1,693,000 after buying an additional 1,558 shares during the last quarter.
+Finally, Oxinas Partners Wealth Management LLC boosted its position in shares of Netflix by 100.9% in the 1st quarter.
+Oxinas Partners Wealth Management LLC now owns 1,764 shares of the Internet television network’s stock worth $661,000 after buying an additional 886 shares in the last quarter.
+81.37% of the stock is currently owned by institutional investors and hedge funds.

 Netflix Company Profile (Get Rating)